 Jesus takes these two men through the Hebrew scriptures, beginning with Moses in the Law, David in the Psalms, and continuing through all the Prophets.
 He shows these men each of the Prophecies of the Messiah and How they were fulfilled by His life, death, and resurrection.

 “Then Jesus said to them, “O foolish ones, and slow of heart to believe in all that the prophets have spoken!
 Ought not the Christ to have suffered these things and to enter into His glory?”
 And beginning at Moses and all the Prophets, He expounded to them in all the Scriptures the things concerning Himself.” –Luke 24:25-27

 What were the Old Testament scriptures that Jesus showed these disciples?
 They are the very same prophecies that are contained within this book.

-It is impossible to fully understand the Bible or the purpose for which Jesus came into the world–apart from a good working knowledge of these prophecies that Jesus expounded upon as He walked along the road to Emmaus.
-The leaders of Israel, the Jews who lived in Jerusalem, and the followers of Jesus–all had a difficult time understanding everything that Jesus had said and done.
+It is impossible to fully understand the Bible or the purpose for which Jesus came into the world apart from a good working knowledge of these prophecies that Jesus expounded upon as He walked along the road to Emmaus.
+The leaders of Israel, the Jews who lived in Jerusalem, and the followers of Jesus, all had a difficult time understanding everything that Jesus had said and done.
 It was only after these Hebrew prophecies were fully explained to those who had followed Him, that they understood the purpose for His arrival on the earth.

 How is it possible to write in describing these explicit details unless the author had actually seen the events take place before they happened?
-These truly are incredible predictions when we consider the extreme difficulty and precision required to fulfill the many specific details contained within these hundreds of prophecies.
+These are truly incredible predictions when we consider the extreme difficulty and precision required to fulfill the many specific details contained within these hundreds of prophecies.